 Amounts owed for managed services are typically billed upon contract completion.
-At December 31, 2020, unbilled revenue was \$0.8 million and the Company expects it to be fully recognized by June 30, 2021.
+At December 31, 2022, unbilled revenue was \$1.6 million and the Company expects the remaining revenue to be fully recognized by June 30, 2023.
 Additionally, managed services are presented within the Other revenue line in the Consolidated Statements of Income.